Jerome Zhang on Mastering the Art of Informatics

 “Find something you’re passionate about in the field: health informatics, human-centered design, digital asset management, etc. Definitely try to find something informatics-related and become an expert in that.”

-Jerome Zhang, ‘20 Informatics
+Jerome Zhang, ‘20 MS in Informatics

 Software Engineer at Amazon

 San Francisco Bay Area

 After obtaining his Bachelor’s degree in Economics, Jerome Zhang set his sights on Informatics and its many possibilities.
 It was not long until his interest blossomed into a deep passion that drove him to seek the skills needed to succeed.
 Now, as a recent graduate of San José State University’s School of Information, Jerome is just getting started on a career as a software engineer.

 In 2018, Jerome earned an economics degree from San Diego State University with ambitions to go into the business field.
 He was interested in building a career in the Bay Area and soon found work as a business analyst at the legal company, Fragomen.
 In this position, he administered immigration documents for Big Tech clients seeking software engineers.
 This was a highly computer-based occupation for Jerome, and many hours were spent navigating and managing the company’s large infrastructure.
 While he liked the work, he began to reconsider his career path and its possibilities.
 Would he be able to move forward in business when having advanced technology skills was an absolute must in today’s economy?
 His inquiry about his future and potential led him to consider the important and growing field of data analytics.